francodemare/Energy-consumption-forescanting-in-the-Greater-Buenos-Aires-area/README.md

-# Predicción del Consumo Energético en la Zona de Gran Buenos Aires
+# Energy Consumption Prediction in the Greater Buenos Aires Area

-## Resumen del Trabajo de Tesis de Maestría
+## Master's Thesis Summary

-Este repositorio contiene el código que respalda la investigación realizada en la tesis de maestría titulada **"Predicción del consumo energético en la zona de Gran Buenos Aires"**.
+This repository contains the code that supports the research conducted in the master's thesis titled **"Energy Consumption Prediction in the Greater Buenos Aires Area"**.

-**Autor:** Franco Ariel Demare
+**Author:** Franco Ariel Demare
-**Título de la Tesis:** Magister en Inteligencia de Datos orientada a Big Data **Director/Codirector:** Prof. Dr. Aurelio F. Bariviera **e-mail de contacto del tesista:** frandemare@gmail.com
+**Thesis Title:** Master in Data Intelligence oriented to Big Data **Supervisor/Co-supervisor:** Prof. Dr. Aurelio F. Bariviera **Thesis report:** You can find the complete thesis report Tesis_Predicción del consumo GBA.pdf **Author's contact email:** frandemare@gmail.com

-## Motivación
+## Motivation

-La motivación principal de este trabajo radica en la creciente necesidad de predecir con precisión la demanda de energía eléctrica debido a la rápida expansión económica y el aumento del consumo energético, tanto industrial como doméstico.
-La predicción precisa del consumo es fundamental para optimizar la gestión de recursos, reducir costos y minimizar el impacto ambiental, en línea con los Objetivos de Desarrollo Sostenible (ODS).
+The main motivation of this work lies in the growing need to accurately predict electricity demand due to rapid economic expansion and increased energy consumption, both industrial and domestic.
+Accurate consumption prediction is essential to optimize resource management, reduce costs, and minimize environmental impact, in line with the Sustainable Development Goals (SDGs).

-## Metodología
+## Methodology

-En esta investigación, se exploraron y compararon modelos estadísticos y de aprendizaje automático para la predicción del consumo energético:
+In this research, statistical and machine learning models were explored and compared for energy consumption prediction:

-* **Modelos Estadísticos:**
+* **Statistical Models:**
-    * Regresión Lineal
+    * Linear Regression
-    * Árboles de Regresión
+    * Regression Trees
-    * Modelo Autorregresivo y con media móvil (ARIMA)
+    * Autoregressive Moving Average (ARIMA) Model
-    * Modelo SVM
+    * SVM Model
-* **Modelos de Aprendizaje Automático:**
+* **Machine Learning Models:**
     * Long Short-Term Memory (LSTM)
     * Convolutional Neural Network (CNN)
-    * Modelos CNN-LSTM
+    * CNN-LSTM Models

-Se utilizaron datos históricos de consumo energético para entrenar y evaluar estos modelos, prestando especial atención a la naturaleza de series temporales de los datos y a la **estacionalidad**.
-Se menciona específicamente el uso de la técnica de **Descomposición en Modos Empíricos (EMD)** para mejorar el rendimiento del modelo LSTM al descomponer la serie temporal en componentes intrínsecos.
+Historical energy consumption data was used to train and evaluate these models, with special attention to the time series nature of the data and **seasonality**.
+The use of the **Empirical Mode Decomposition (EMD)** technique to improve the performance of the LSTM model by decomposing the time series into intrinsic components is specifically mentioned.

-## Resultados
+## Results

-La investigación concluyó con la evaluación del rendimiento de los diferentes modelos.
-Se destaca que el modelo **LSTM combinado con la técnica EMD (LSTM-EMD)** demostró ser el más efectivo para la predicción del consumo energético en el horizonte de pronóstico evaluado (201 observaciones horarias).
-Este modelo superó en precisión a las predicciones realizadas por CAMMESA para el mismo período.
+The research concluded with the evaluation of the performance of the different models.
+The **LSTM model combined with the EMD technique (LSTM-EMD)** proved to be the most effective for energy consumption prediction in the evaluated forecast horizon (201 hourly observations).
+This model outperformed the predictions made by CAMMESA for the same period.

-## Palabras Clave
+## Keywords

-Aprendizaje automático; Modelo estadístico; Consumo energético; Redes neuronales; Series Temporales; Predicción.
+Machine learning; Statistical model; Energy consumption; Neural networks; Time series; Prediction.

-## Contenido del Repositorio
+## Repository Content

-Este repositorio contiene el código fuente desarrollado para la implementación y evaluación de los modelos de predicción descritos en la tesis.
-Encontrarás scripts para:
+This repository contains the source code developed for the implementation and evaluation of the prediction models described in the thesis.
+You will find scripts for:

-* Preprocesamiento y limpieza de los datos.
+* Data preprocessing and cleaning.
-* Implementación de los modelos estadísticos.
+* Implementation of statistical models.
-* Implementación de los modelos de aprendizaje automático (incluyendo la integración de EMD con LSTM).
+* Implementation of machine learning models (including EMD integration with LSTM).
-* Entrenamiento y evaluación de los modelos utilizando métricas relevantes.
+* Training and evaluation of models using relevant metrics.
-* Visualización de los resultados y comparativas entre modelos.
+* Visualization of results and comparisons between models.

-El código está principalmente desarrollado en [**Aquí deberías especificar el lenguaje de programación principal utilizado, por ejemplo, Python**] y hace uso de librerías como [**Aquí deberías listar las librerías principales utilizadas, por ejemplo, pandas, numpy, scikit-learn, TensorFlow, Keras, statsmodels, etc.**].
+The code is mainly developed in [**Specify the main programming language used, e.g., Python**] and makes use of libraries such as [**List the main libraries used, e.g., pandas, numpy, scikit-learn, TensorFlow, Keras, statsmodels, etc.**].

-## Cómo Utilizar
+## How to Use

-Para ejecutar el código en este repositorio, asegúrate de tener instalado un entorno python que puede ser en Anaconda o en Google Colab.
+To run the code in this repository, make sure you have a Python environment installed, such as Anaconda or Google Colab.

-Se recomienda seguir los siguientes pasos:
+It is recommended to follow these steps:

-1. Clonar este repositorio.
+1. Clone this repository.
-2. Crear un entorno virtual (opcional) e instalar las dependencias necesarias.
+2. Create a virtual environment (optional) and install the necessary dependencies.
-3. Ejecutar los scripts que se encuentra dentro de Visualización de datos diarios.
-Para visualizar los datos del set de datos.
+3. Run the scripts in the "Visualización de datos diarios" directory to visualize the daily dataset.
-4. Ejecutar los scripts que se encuentra dentro de Implementación de modelos con datos diarios.
-Para entender las justificaciones de la tesis.
+4. Run the scripts in the "Implementación de modelos con datos diarios" directory to understand the justifications of the thesis.
-5. Ejecutar los scripts que se encuentra dentro de Implementación de EMD a modelos LSTM y CNN con datos diarios e intradiarios.
-Para conocer un caso de uso real del mejor modelo entrenado.
+5. Run the scripts in the "Implementación de EMD a modelos LSTM y CNN con datos diarios e intradiarios" directory to see a real use case of the best trained model.

-## Contacto
+## Contact

 frandemare@gmail.com